-What should I avoid while using a fentanyl transdermal patch?
+What should I avoid while using Duragesic-100?

 Avoid wearing a skin patch on a part of your body where a child could reach or remove the patch from your skin.
 Avoid allowing children to watch you put on a skin patch.
 Never tell a child that the fentanyl skin patch is a "bandage."

-A Duragesic-100 (fentanyl transdermal (skin patch)) side effects
+Duragesic-100 side effects

-Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; chest pain, difficult breathing; swelling of your face, lips, tongue, or throat.